saucelabs/sauce-docs/docs/test-fairy/testing-an-app/bug-tracking/jira-server.md

   Choose `JIRA`.

 - **What is your Jira URL (for example, https://example.atlassian.net)?**
-  Provide the URL address of your JIRA server.
+  Provide the URL address of your Jira server.
 Remember to include the `http://` or `https://` prefix.

 - **How shall TestFairy Connect authenticate to JIRA?**
   Choose `basic`.